gabrielzepeda1/gabrielzepeda1/README.md

 ### Hi there!
 My name is Gabriel Z. 👋

-Here are some ideas to get you started:
+Here are some things you should know about me:

 - 🔭 I’m currently working on ASP.NET Software Development
 - 🌱 I’m currently learning: C#, JavaScript, Dart